Free Shipping on Domestic Orders $75+

 Why a holistic approach isn’t just better for you, it may even be more effective

 You could take the chemical route, which is one way to approach hair loss.
-We’re talking about finasteride and minoxidil, for example.
+We’re talking about dutasteride and minoxidil, for example.
 But you have to be prepared for the possibility of harmful side-effects.

 As a certified trichologist and someone who’s also dealt with hair loss, I prefer a holistic approach.
 Here’s why: